Random field reconstruction of inhomogeneous turbulence. Part II: Numerical approximation and simulation: Inhomogeneous turbulence model

 where we interpret the turbulent fluctuations $\u'$ as a random field depending on the characteristic flow quantities.
 All further dependencies of $\u'$ are covered by two dimensionless numbers

 $z, \delta\ll 1$.
-The parameter $z$ is known from the homogeneous turbulence theory.
+The parameter $z$ is known from the homogeneous turbulence theory and represents the inverse of the turbulence Reynolds number.
 It is proportional to the inverse of the turbulent viscosity ratio and indicates the scale ratio between the turbulent fine-scale structure (Kolmogorov scales of small vortices dissipating into heat) and the turbulent large scale structure (large energy-bearing vortices).
 The parameter $\delta$ entering via the two-scale approach represents the ratio between the turbulent scale (micro scale) and the macro scale associated with the geometry of the flow problem and is referred to as turbulence scale ratio.
-Whereas the decomposition \eqref{eq:decomp_u} is formulated from the perspective of the macro scale $x_0$, $t_0$, the modeling of the turbulent fluctuations $\u'$ is based on the micro scale $x_\mu$, $t_\mu$.
+While the decomposition \eqref{eq:decomp_u} is formulated from the perspective of the macro scale $x_0$, $t_0$, the modeling of the turbulent fluctuations $\u'$ is based on the micro scale $x_\mu$, $t_\mu$.
 Scaling factors allow locally the adjustment of the values $x_\mu$, $t_\mu$, $u_0$ and $z$ to the spatio-temporal variations of the characteristic flow quantities, i.e.,

 The inhomogeneous random field model for the turbulent fluctuations is then specified as follows.

 \begin{model} An \emph{inhomogeneous turbulence field} $\u' = (\u'(\x,t))_{(\x,t) \in \R^3 \times \R}$ is described as a centered, $\R^3$-valued Gaussian random field of the form